 Whether hot or cold climates, LED lamps illuminate to full brightness instantly upon energizing.
 No warm up time required, and they provide steady, fluctuation free lighting.
 Usually no flickering.
 If you do observe flicker, you may be running a dimmer on a non dimmable LED light.
 Also, flickering is a sign that the bulb itself may be burning out.

-Less Temperature Sensitive
+LED Advantages and Disadvantages: LEDs are Less Temperature Sensitive

 LEDs emit the same amount of light for a given voltage, over a wide range of temperatures.